mistymyto/apush/F.gilded_age.md

 ### The Great Railroad Strike, 1877

 - Workers protesting a pay cut "walked out"
-- Affected traffic throughout the country so badly state militias were called to force the protesters back to work
+- Affected traffic throughout the country so badly state militias were called
 - Troops fired into the crowd at Pittsburg, killing 20
 - Workers responded by destroying rail yards
 - Millions of damage was done